Need assistance?

 The limited competition (up to four nominees from UIC) closed May 1st

-The competition is open!
+The competition will open on April 10th.
 The campus deadline is May 1st.
-Should there be more than four applications, the Dean of the Graduate College will determine the university's final slate of nominees.
+Should there be more than four applications for the Limited Competition, the Dean of the Graduate College or his designate will determine the university's final slate of nominees.

 Nurturing and maintaining strong relations with the academic community is a top priority at Google.
 The Google PhD Fellowship Program was created to recognize outstanding graduate students doing exceptional and innovative research in areas relevant to computer science and related fields.
 Fellowships support promising PhD candidates of all backgrounds who seek to influence the future of technology.
 Google’s mission is to foster inclusive research communities and encourages people of diverse backgrounds to apply.
 We currently offer Fellowships in Africa, Australia and New Zealand, East Asia, Europe, India, the United States and Canada.